FgForrest/Babylon/README.md

 ### Running Babylon as a console application

-Application needs the following arguments: 1.action 2.config.json 3.google sheet id
+Application needs the following arguments: 1.action 2.config.json 3.google sheet id (4. optional combineSheets)

 1. expected action (export, import)
 * `export` - takes all properties files specified in configuration file and export their properties into specified the Google spreadsheet.
 Each property